GavTechMaster/GavinWare-V1/README.md

 # GavinWare V1
 A parody game of one of Nintendo/Intelligent System's popular games: WarioWare.<br>
-(sorry if the installation tutorial is insulting other GitHub user's intelligence, but most of this meant to be shared to my friends who are non GitHub users)<br>
-### DISCLAIMER, THIS GAME USES SOME COPYRIGHTED AUDIO FROM THE TITLES WarioWare: Mega Microgames, The Legend of Zelda: Breath of the Wild, Avatar: The Last Airbender, and The Legend of Korra Respectively.
+## DISCLAIMER, THIS GAME USES SOME COPYRIGHTED AUDIO FROM THE TITLES WarioWare: Mega Microgames, The Legend of Zelda: Breath of the Wild, Avatar: The Last Airbender, and The Legend of Korra Respectively.
 I do not claim any ownership of any of the audio used whatsoever.
+## This game also uses a scoreboard: ['GavTechMaster's Scoreboards']('https://gavtechmaster.github.io')

 ## Controls:
 W - Main Select Button<br>